elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     1807

-Now that was a very little process managament guide, let&#8217;s get back to system monitoring.
+Now that was a very little process managament guide, let's get back to system monitoring.
 I ran a quick **dd** command on one terminal:

     [root@rhel1 ~]# dd if=/dev/zero of=test.dd bs=1M count=100